Kaiser-Yang/dotfiles/README.md

 * Python `gd` does not work.
 * No hover highlight.
 * When quit a help file which is editable, this may cause problem.
+* When the cursor is at a indent line in insert mode, the cursor is hidden by the indent line.
+I fixed this by updating the signature of `blank-indentline`.
+* In `cmd` search, when you remove the last character, the removed character is still visible.
+This was fixed by the plugin author.
+* Quit with `qa` may be slow.
+This is mainly caused by the `auto-pairs` plugin, which create many buffer level key bindings, and when you use `qa` to quit, `auto-session` will consume a lot of time to save the session.

 ## Quick Start